lamnhan066/language_helper/README.md

 main() async {
   // LanguageHelper should be initialized before calling `runApp`. await languageHelper.initial(
-      // This is [LanguageData] and it must be not empty.
+      // This is [LanguageData] and it must not be empty.
       data: languageData,
       // Like the `languageData` but with higher priority.
       dataOverrides: languageDataOverrides,
       // Default is set to the device locale (if available) or the first language of the `languageData`.
       initialCode: LanguageCodes.en,
-      // Change the app language when the device language is changed.
+      // Changes the app language when the device language changes.
 Default is set to `true`.
       syncWithDevice: true,
   );